hoganld/django-based-user/README.md

 The primary issue is that the base implementation includes both a `username` and `email` field, and the `username` is required.
 For many projects, it makes sense to use the email address as the username.
 The base user model shipped with Django allows you to use `email` as the *login* field, but the `username` is still required.
 (Thumbs down.)

 The secondary issue is that the base user model includes `first_name` and `last_name` fields.
 These fields are not required, so this is not a major issue, but it is annoying.
 You may want to use just a single `name` field, or you might choose to store the user's name in a separate `Profile` model or something like that.
 Or, you might choose to not even collect user's real names at all.
-The point is, I think that should be up to you.
+I think that should be up to you.

 See also: [Falsehoods Programmers Believe About Names](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/)